 Remember driving traffic is easy – what you do afterward is where the real marketing begins.
 Consider driving people to a landing page that requires them to give their email in order to get the content that they came for.

 You can create a retargeting strategy for all the traffic that leaves your landing page or website without completing the intended result.
 Then retarget them on Facebook.

 Drive consumers to an offer of high perceived value, where they give you their email address.
 Then you can market to them wherever they are.

 If you’re going to put in the time, effort and money into brand advertising, whether it be posters, billboards or banners, you have to make it worthwhile.

-It doesn’t matter how good your offer and copy is if your call to action isn’t clearly defined.
+It doesn’t matter how good your offer and copy are if your call to action isn’t clearly defined.